 Airports where you can buy the JR Pass:

 The final day you’ll be able to purchase, as mentioned, is March 31, 2020, which will cover you to April 6, April 13, and April 20, respectively, depending on how many days you purchased.

 For peace of mind, and the opportunity to plan your itinerary beforehand, I’d recommend purchasing online regardless.

-If you don’t know where to buy your Japan Rail Pass online, booking your JR pass through JRailPass couldn’t be simpler.
+If you don’t know where to buy your pass online, booking it through JRailPass couldn’t be simpler.
 You simply select your desired pass type, add the number of adults (or children in the children specific section), and click ‘book now.’